 Learn all about the Cricut Engraving Tool (also known as the Engraving Tip) and how to use it!
-Since this post is extra-long, we’ve added a handy table of contents to help you navigate through all of the information.
-Simply click on the question that you’re looking to have answered, and you’ll be taken right to that info!
+Since this post is extra long, we’ve added a handy table of contents to help you navigate through all of the information.
+Simply click on the question that you’re looking to have answered, and you’ll be taken directly to that info!

 Can You Engrave with a Cricut Machine?

 It’s true!
 You can now engrave with your Cricut Maker!
 The Cricut Engraving Tool (also known as the Cricut Engraving Tip) is just one of Cricut’s recent addition to their ever-expanding lineup of specialty tools and that increase the capabilities of the Maker machine.